syed-afzal/docker_nodejs_mongodb/README.md

 # Bundle app source into the container
 COPY . .

-# If you are building your code for production
-# RUN npm ci --only=production
+# Install app dependencies
+# A wildcard is used to ensure both package.json AND package-lock.json are copied
+# where available (npm@5+)

 RUN npm install

 #In my case my app binds to port 3000 so you'll use the EXPOSE instruction to have it mapped by the docker daemon: